Return to news

 The initial focus of the digital product passport is on the product sectors consumer electronics, batteries, and textiles.
 For most of these sectors, there already exist environmental regulation frameworks.
 The ESPR is planned to work in tandem with the current relevant legislation.

-The EC aims at implementing the digital product passport across companies of all sizes.
-From large corporations to SMEs, from B2B to B2C companies.
 This creates clear expectations and full transparency for all supply chain actors.
 However, it could put extra pressure on SMEs and might slow down implementation.
-An alternative the EC is considering is applying DPPs to large corporations first, followed by SMEs in a later stage.
+As an alternative, the European Commission is considering applying DPPs to large corporations first, followed by SMEs in a later stage.

 Early action for your digital product passport

-• First and foremost, they can start gathering and organising information about their products, including details on their composition, energy efficiency, and especially on environmental impact.
+• First and foremost, you can start gathering and organising information about your products, including details on their composition, energy efficiency, and especially on environmental impact.
 These insights are eventually the content of your digital product passport.
-This process requires close collaboration between different teams within the company, including product design, engineering, and sustainability.
-It can be beneficial to find support from LCA consultants.

-• Companies can start exploring different digital platforms and technologies that can help them manage their Digital Product Passports.
-They can leverage tools such as blockchain and Internet of Things (IoT) sensors to ensure the accuracy and transparency of their data.
-Additionally, they can work with industry associations and standard-setting organisations to ensure that their product information is consistent and compatible with upcoming regulatory requirements.
+• You can start exploring different digital platforms and technologies that can help you manage their Digital Product Passports.
+You can leverage tools such as blockchain and Internet of Things (IoT) sensors to ensure the accuracy and transparency of this data.

-• Another critical step is to engage with customers and other stakeholders to understand their expectations and priorities regarding sustainability and transparency.
-This can help companies tailor their product information and communication strategies accordingly.
-They can also use this feedback to identify areas for improvement and innovation in their product offerings.
+This can help you tailor your product information and communication strategies accordingly.
+You can also use this feedback to identify areas for improvement and innovation in your product offerings.

-• Finally, companies can invest in employee training and education to build internal expertise in digital product passports and related sustainability topics.
 This will help ensure that all team members have the knowledge and skills needed to create and manage digital product passports effectively.

-Find support with our LCA consultants
+Get guidance from our LCA consultants

 Get in touch.Get in touch.Get in touch.Get in touch.